Interview with Maruti Nandan of Mercari, Japan, about His Working Experience in Japan

 Maruti: And it’s comparatively easier for them.

 Ryoko: Yeah, yeah, I see.
-Then can I know what you like about your current position at Mercari?
+What do you like about your current position at Mercari?

 Maruti: Yeah, well, sure.
-I think, uh, as I shared, I think I’m kind of like working as an engineering manager.
-So I have a team of like a very diverse team of people from different nationalities.
+I think, uh, as I shared, I’m kind of like working as an engineering manager.
+So, I have a very diverse team of people from different nationalities.
 So, I like working with these highly skilled engineers.
 They always tend to go for the highest productivity.
-And yeah, I mean this I can say like apart from that, the environment of the company is really good.
-Most of us are working remotely, but yeah, sometimes we do go to the office, and sometimes we go to parties also.
-So overall, I think I can say I think it’s a really nice environment, and I really enjoy working here.
+And yeah, I mean this, I can say that apart from that, the environment of the company is really good.
+Most of us work remotely, but sometimes we go to the office and to parties.
+So overall, I think it’s a really nice environment, and I really enjoy working here.

 Ryoko: OK.
 Well, that’s good to hear.
-And do you find any differences in the project execution styles in Japan?
+Have you found any differences in the project execution styles in Japan?

 Maruti: Well, honestly, I worked only for a short time in India during my initial career, and then I moved to Japan.
 But what I heard from my friends there, there are, of course, differences in the project execution styles.

 Of course, one of the main things is the methodology we use for project management.
-However, project methodologies like Waterfall or Scrum, etc., are the same everywhere throughout the world.
-But the thing is how the execution gets done.
+However, project methodologies like Waterfall or Scrum, etc., are the same everywhere.
+The thing is how the execution gets done.

 So, people here in Japan are really, really committed to the process.
-They really follow the processes, whatever it’s defined, they’re really committed to the schedule, the work they have.
-Also, they really, really prefer to have continuous communication making consensus with the stakeholders.
+They really follow the processes, whatever they’re defined, and they’re really committed to the schedule and the work they have.
+Also, they really, really prefer to have continuous communication and reach a consensus with the stakeholders.
 So those are key things I can say.
 I mean, it is similar, but I can say the degree of accuracy is different.
 So, in Japan, I think you find that people are really trying to achieve perfection in the processes.

 Ryoko: Yeah, OK.
 I see.
 Thank you for sharing.

 So, I would like to, maybe, move on to a bit outside of work.
-So, my first question would be that you have been here for 9 years – what aspects of Japanese culture do you like the most?
+So, my first question would be, you have been here for 9 years.
+What aspects of Japanese culture do you like the most?

 Maruti: Yeah, well, since I have been here for 9 years, I can say I have become accustomed to this environment.
 Yeah, but I can say people who see Japan from the outside think that Japan is less socialized.
 People talk less with each other.
 Uh, obviously, there is also a language issue, right?
 So uh, people have an image that if they don’t know Japanese, they will have a really hard time here.
 Also, people talk about excessive work hours, but I think all these things are now changing.